-Within your Infusionsoft account, that would include their contact information.
+Within your Keap account, that would include your customers’ contact information.
 And they may at some point ask you to forget them, or modify their information to be accurate, etc. You would then be responsible for fulfilling that request.

 Does the GDPR require an additional checkbox to be able to lawfully process personal data?
 Or will a sentence such as "enter your information for us to email you XYZ Pdf" be sufficient?